BaibaNi/BaibaNi/README.md

 #### [BOOKING APP](https://github.com/BaibaNi/BookingApp)

-App where you can register apartment for others to book, book an apartment for a time period and also - leave a review and rating.
+Register apartment for others to book, book an apartment for a time period and also - leave a review and rating.
+- CRUD operations
+- MVC architecture

 #### [FRIENDS APP](https://github.com/BaibaNi/FriendsApp)

-App where you can invite your friends and approve those, that have invited you.
+Invite your friends, approve friends' invitations.
+Browse and read articles, 'like' and leave a comment.
 If you don't have an account yet, you can register.
-Browse and read articles, 'like' and leave a comment.
+- CRUD operations
+- MVC architecture

 #### [PERSON REGISTER](https://github.com/BaibaNi/personRegister_separate_files)